CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-layouts.md

 ## Reduce repetition

-In Jekyll we can use layouts to eliminate this repetition and make the site much easier to maintain.
+In Jekyll we can use layouts to eliminate this repetition and make the site easier to maintain.

-To start with we'll create a new directory called `_layouts`.
+To start, we'll create a new directory called `_layouts`.
 Inside this we'll create a new file called `default.html`.
-This file will contain the content which repeats across multiple pages.

-Now we'll cut all the HTML except the content div's children from `index.html` and paste it into `_layouts/default.html`.
-We need a placeholder for where the content of the page is going to go.
-Jekyll makes this available to us using a content variable which we can output using Liquid.
+Now we'll cut all the HTML from `index.html` which repeats across multiple pages and paste it into `_layouts/default.html`.
+We also need a placeholder for where the content of the page is going to go.
+Jekyll makes this available to us using a `{% raw %}{{ content }}{% endraw %}` variable:

 {% raw %}
 ~~~html